ibm-cloud-docs/ContinuousDelivery/index.md

 Check out the available [toolchain templates and tutorials](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_about).

-### Terraform resources and data sources, Go SDKs, and HTTP APIs
+### Terraform resources and data sources, SDKs, and HTTP APIs
 {: #terraform}

 You can use Terraform to create and manage toolchains, tool integrations, and Tekton delivery pipelines *as code*.
 For more information about using Terraform with {{site.data.keyword.contdelivery_short}}, see [Setting up Terraform for {{site.data.keyword.contdelivery_short}}](/docs/ContinuousDelivery?topic=ContinuousDelivery-terraform-setup) and try the Terraform toolchain template to [Develop a Kubernetes app with Helm toolchain](https://github.com/IBM-Cloud/terraform-provider-ibm/tree/master/examples/ibm-cd-toolchain-simple-helm){: external}.